ml-opensource/admin-panel-template-reactjs/src/components/molecules/PageFilter/page-filter.md

 ### Debounce fields

 In some cases you will have a text field, which will update the url on every change unless you have a submit button.
-But without the submit button, you can use the `DebouncedInput` component to debounce the changes in an input and thus only update the url after a specific time.
+But without the submit button, you can use the `DebouncedInput` component to debounce the changes in an input and thus only update the url after a specific delay.

 For example: